BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 *The Matrix* is one of my all-time favorite movies, which increased my interest in computer science and philosophy.
 As a child, I fantasized about being *The One*, akin to the hacker Neo, who could hack the matrix.
-The movie is famously inspired by French philosopher and theorist of postmodern media and culture Jean Baudrillard, especially by his book *Simulacra and Simulation* {% cite baudrillard:1983 %}.
+The movie is famously inspired by French philosopher and theorist of postmodern media and culture, Jean Baudrillard, especially by his book *Simulacra and Simulation* {% cite baudrillard:1983 %}.
-The book makes an appearance (as an empty prop) at the beginning of the film when Neo gives a disc to his clients.
+The book even makes an appearance (as an empty prop) at the beginning of the film when Neo gives a disc to his clients and the actors were reportedly required to read it.
-Apart from its presence in the movie, *The Matrix* explores themes similar to those in *Simulacra and Simulation*.
-The actors were even reportedly required to read it.

 Baudrillard focused on analyzing what can be termed *postmodern media*, although postmodernity is challenging to define.
-Thinkers in the field of postmodern theory frequently hold different opinions.
+Thinkers in the field of postmodern theory frequently hold different opinions but there is one core agreement: There are no all encompassing meta-narratives.
 For some, such as Niklas Luhmann, the concept of postmodernity itself is contentious, with Luhmann believing it never truly existed {% cite luhmann:2000 %}.
 Jean Baudrillard, a significant figure in this discussion, wasn't taken very seriously by the academic community.
 His writing style is polemical and his worldview extremely cynical.
 Despite this, his texts are intriguing and thought-provoking, capturing a sentiment that resonates with many facets of our society.
+Furthermore, he was highly influencial in the media and culture he studied.

 What particularly makes *The Matrix* fascinating in connection with Baudrillard is how the film embodies the type of pop-cultural phenomenon he often discussed in his philosophy.
 The movie not only reflects his ideas but might be able to bring them to life in a way that is accessible to a broader audience.